Mullins’ sac fly propels Orioles past Yankees 4-3 in 10

 Tanner Scott (1-2) pitched a scoreless 10th for the Orioles, who have won three of last five and improved to 4-10 at home.

-New York went 3 for 14 with runners in scoring position and finished a 5-3 trip that started in Cleveland and dropped into a last-place tie with Baltimore in the AL East at 11-14.

-Rougned Odor hit a two-run single in the fifth off Jorge López, who gave up four hits in four-plus innings.
+Rougned Odor hit a two-run single in the fifth off Adam Plutko.
+Baltimore starter Jorge López gave up two runs and four hits in four-plus innings.

 Montgomery allowed six hits in five innings.